 - In the opening credits for Dexter, Dexter cuts himself shaving.
 But they use some really clever camera work to make it look like something much more sinister and disturbing until they pull the shot back.
 Keep in mind they do that for his entire morning routine.

-- You don't see him actually shaving, but in Lois and Clark, when Clark temporarily loses his powers, he comes in to work covered in little squares of toilet paper.
-This is of course to be expected, since he usually shaves by blasting himself with lasers in the mirror, and is also unaccustomed to flesh that well, you know, can be cut.
+- You don't see him actually shaving, but in Lois & Clark, when Clark temporarily loses his powers, he comes into work covered in little squares of toilet paper.
+This is, of course, to be expected, since he usually shaves by blasting himself with lasers in the mirror, and is also unaccustomed to flesh that well, you know, can be cut.

 - The Garry McDonald character Norman Gunston, from Australian TV, was always covered in bits of bloody paper, despite claiming he used an electric razor.

 - In an episode of Hancock's Half Hour, Tony Hancock is preparing for a date on which he hopes to strike a Beatnik pose when he cuts himself repeatedly while shaving.
 He arrives on his date but the woman thinks he looks like a thug.
 When he explains the tissue paper all over his face by saying, "They're razor cuts," she screams, "He admits it!"

 - The Simpsons did it, of course:

 Homer: Now we take some little squares of toilet paper and put them here, and here, and here ... don't worry, the blood will hold them on.
 And now, some aftershave!
 YEEEEEEAAAAAARGH!!! nnnnnnnnn!
 Son of a—!
 And that's how we shave.

 - In "One Fish, Two Fish, Blowfish, Blue Fish," when Homer decides it's time to teach Bart how to shave, he makes sure to show him how bits of toilet paper can be used to staunch the many, many little wounds that will result◊.